PADDLE FOR PARKINSON'S UK

 Help Canoe Wild raise money and awareness for Parkinson's UK.

-We will also be holding events throughout the year where we are hoping the donations continue to flood in! !
+We will be holding events throughout the year where we are hoping the donations continue to flood in!

 You can follow us on Instagram, Facebook and our Just Giving page for all our fun updates, news and our fundraising total !

-This year Canoe Wild are excited to support and raise money for our chosen charity Parkinson's UK, the charity has a personal significance for Canoe Wild and therefore we will be be hosting a number of events throughout the season, starting with our Paddle for Parkinson's event on 18th April 2021
+This year Canoe Wild are excited to support and raise money for our chosen charity Parkinson's UK, the charity has a personal significance for Canoe Wild and therefore we will be be hosting a number of events throughout the season.

 Canoe Wild is a family orientated business, one which Andrew Mangnall proudly set up and runs with the support of both his son George and daughter Lucy.
 It is this family bond that is the reason behind Canoe Wild announcing Parkinson’s UK as its charity partner.
 Andrew’s mother, Joan Mangnall, was diagnosed with Parkinson’s in 2002 and it is both his and his families, along with everyone at Canoe Wild hope to both support and champion all the hard work Parkinson’s UK does to help those affected by the disease.